 - Some activities related to selling unmarked cigarettes under the Tobacco Tax Act.

-If the Ministry of Health and Long-Term Care is notified that there are two or more owner convictions for tobacco sales offences committed in the same location within a five year period, even if the ownership changes, that location will be subject to an automatic prohibition.
-If that were to happen, that location could not sell or store any tobacco and no wholesaler or distributor may deliver tobacco to that location.
+If the Ministry of Health is notified that there are two or more owner convictions for tobacco sales offences committed in the same location within a five year period, even if the ownership changes, that location will be subject to an automatic prohibition.
+If that were to happen, that location could not sell or store any tobacco and no wholesaler or distributor could deliver tobacco to that location.
 An automatic prohibition lasts for six, nine or twelve months, depending on the number of convictions for tobacco sales offences that have taken place within the five year period.

 Retailers are advised to review the SFOA, 2017 to understand more about this penalty.